 Yesterday, I left for the USA, invited by Mr. Jeffrey Tucker to speak at the annual conference of his Brownstone Institute.
 Subject: tyranny.
-He left it very open-ended, only giving me that one word, “tyranny,” as my guide—nothing more, nothing less.
+Mr. Tucker left it very open-ended, only giving me that one word, “tyranny,” as my guide—nothing more, nothing less.
 I was free to do with it as I pleased.

 So yesterday, I boarded my United Airlines flight in Brussels.
 Scheduled departure time: five minutes to twelve.
 And I mean that literally—11:55 p.m.
 Of course, this is also a symbolic time, coming so close to the election of the century in America.
-You could say, with a bit of playfulness in the language of life, that it is five minutes to twelve when it comes to avoiding tyranny in America.
+You could say, with a bit of playfulness in interpreting the symbolism of life, that it is five minutes to twelve when it comes to avoiding tyranny in America.
 And depending on where we stand as we watch this spectacle of life, it is either Trump or Harris who is eyeing the throne of tyranny.

-After a series of security rituals, I made it onto the fully booked plane and settled comfortably into seat 48A, by the window, where I prefer to sit.
+After a series of airport security rituals, I made it onto the fully booked plane and settled comfortably into seat 48A, by the window, where I prefer to sit.
 The seat next to me was still free, and in seat 48C sat a Black man, with whom, after just a few breaths, I was already sharing a cheerful conversation and a good laugh.

 Diagonally in front of me, in seat 47B if I’m counting correctly, there was another free seat.
 Now, you may wonder why I’m discussing the seating arrangement on this flight, but there is indeed a reason.